 Check out the video below for a quick visual of footings and how they are constructed.
 General contractor Tom Silva watches a crew in Charleston prepare for and pour the footing for a home addition.

-Harmon S. Palmer designed the first hollow concrete blocks at the turn of the 20th century.
-Since then, American architects have frequently chosen concrete blocks for house foundations because of their compressive strength and affordability.
+Block foundations have been around since the early 1900s.
+Around 1900, Harmon S. Palmer invented the first hollow concrete blocks, changing the game for builders and architects.
+Since then, they’ve become a popular choice for homes and structures because of their reliability and affordability.
 Concrete blocks are also easier to transport and work with than poured concrete.

 CMU block foundations are surprisingly strong despite their modular design.
 The compressive strength of individual blocks means they can hold a significant amount of weight without cracking or buckling.
 Reinforcing the blocks with rebar and grout makes them even stronger.